zoctarine/vibes/memory-port/README.md

 - `SUPABASE_URL`: URL of your Supabase project
 - `SUPABASE_KEY`: Service role key for Supabase
 - `MCP_CLIENT_API_KEY`: API key for client identification ***(if you want to use same chat memory in different clients, use the same MCP_CLIENT_API_KEY for all of them)***

+## Next Steps
+- encrypt at rest (use client configured enc key)
+- use different storage providers
+- use *sampling* if suppoted, when generating summaries and updateing context

+# License

+MIT